rjpepmeyer/ronald-pepmeyer-ux-iop/README.md

 First, you must run "mongod" to start Mongo, then run "node index.js" from the UX onboarding database directory to start up the database.
 Then, run "gulp" while in this directory (/ronald-pepmeyer-ux-iop).
+This automatically runs the unit tests as well.
+To run the E2E tests, run "webdriver-manager start" in one terminal window and "protractor Protractor.config.js" in another terminal window after navigating to the /test directory.

 ## dependencies